Go-Gurt

-Go-Gurt (stylized as Go-GURT), also known as Yoplait Tubes in Canada and as Frubes in Britain and Ireland, is an American brand of low-fat yogurt for children.
+Go-Gurt (stylized as Go-GURT), also known as Yoplait Tubes in Canada and as Frubes in the UK and Ireland, is an American brand of low-fat yogurt for children.
 It can be sucked out of a tube, instead of being eaten with a spoon.
 It was introduced by the General Mills-licensed brand Yoplait in 1997, as the first yogurt made specifically for children.

 Background

+Go-Gurt grew out of a late 1990's General Mills project to launch a product called "Fun Cone", with yogurt into a cone shape package.
+That project evolved from a cone to yogurt in a flexible plastic tube when a new packaging machine enabled a three-side-sealed tube.
+This tube is more comfortable in the mouth than four-side-sealed tubes.
+Don Messer (Packaging Scientist), Scott Gillespie (Packaging Engineer) and Lisa Pannell (Product Development Scientist) led the launch of Go-Gurt in 1998.